 There are a number of types of decanters that are in practice and are application-specific in terms of design consideration.
-The pitch of the conveyor, bowl surface, feed zone design, and the material that used in its construction, all play an important role in determining which decanter is more suitable to be used as per your needs.
+The pitch of the conveyor, bowl surface, feed zone design, and the material of construction, all play an important role in determining the most suitable decanter.

-Centrifuges are low-weight, easy to design, and easy manufacture, which makes them a favorable option for many separation applications.
+Centrifuges are low-weight, easy to design, and easy to manufacture, which makes them a favorable option for many separation applications.
 Compressors used in centrifuges are low maintenance, reliable and require no special foundations required.
 Centrifuges are sensitive to changes in gas composition, requiring caution in regards to inlet feed control.
-There can be issues regarding choking, stalling, and even surging if cleaning is done frequently or improperly.
+There can be issues regarding choking, stalling, and even surging if cleaning occurs too infrequently or improperly.
 In high compression applications, centrifuges may be unstable.

 The separation procedure is used in a number of industries such as oil refineries and in solids industries such as polystyrene and concentrate solids.
-Decanter centrifuges are usually employed in such industries mainly because they handle heavier particles, and work efficiently on a wide range of feed concentrations and densities.
+Decanter centrifuges see frequent deployment in such industries mainly because they handle heavier particles, and work efficiently on a wide range of feed concentrations and densities.

 Some common industry applications of centrifuges are hydrocarbon separation, recycling of waste, oil additives and lubrication, refining processes, and municipal wastewater and cleaning.